zittogustavo/laravel-command-logs/README.md

 # Laravel Commands Log
-Create logs for laravel commands.
+Create logs for laravel schedule commands.

 ## Overview
 This simple package create a log for each schedule commmand that is executed in your Laravel project.
 The log is store in the storage/logs folder with name as: "command_name-date" (ex: inspire-2020-12-04.log).